teddybear2733/AutoConnect/README.md

 and a video of it can be found here -> [Slideshow Video](https://www.youtube.com/watch?v=z9g_g4PwOq4)
 ## Assesment Essay

+My Spring assesment essay can be found here -> [Spring Essay](https://github.com/teddybear2733/AutoConnect/blob/main/Weekly%20Assignments/Capstone%201.pdf)

-My assesment essay can be found here -> [Essay](https://github.com/teddybear2733/AutoConnect/blob/main/Weekly%20Assignments/Capstone%201.pdf)
+My Fall as assesment essay can be found here -> [Fall Essay](https://github.com/teddybear2733/AutoConnect/blob/main/Weekly%20Assignments/SelfAssesment.md)

 ## Professional Biographies

 Armen Krikorian -> [Biography](https://github.com/teddybear2733/AutoConnect/blob/main/Weekly%20Assignments/Biographies/ArmenKrikorian.md)

+## Hours Spent
+Since this was a one person project, 100% of the work was done by me.
+This totaled to around 400 hours of work for researching, planning, building, demoing and writing up develiverables.

-## Budget
+## Expenses

-There have not been any expenses to date yet
+There have not been any expenses to date yet.
+Did recieve a donated raspberry pi 4 for testing from John Gallagher

 # Appendix